john-lyne/john-lyne.github.io/_pages/about.md

 Hobbies & Interests
 ---
 In my spare time I enjoy playing chess and playing the frustrating (yet fulfilling) game of golf.
-To remain active I strength train 3-5 times per week.
+To remain active I strength train ~3 times per week and do cardiovascular training ~2 times per week.
 I like to bake as well, with pumpkin spice cupcakes and apple pies having recently been added to my culinary resume.
+I am also learning Tagalog, though hindi ako marunong mag-tagalog mabuti.

 I also enjoy watching anime, among my favourite shows is Demon Slayer.
 The art in this show is exceptional, it also helps that the powers exhibited by the main character are heavily influenced by fluids.